Physical Security for Cyber Security

 I was being shown around the facility on the first day on the job.
 "Here's the SCIF* where you'll work, down that hall are the toilets and the water cooler and coffee machines", and so on.

-My tour guide had worked the cipherlock to get us into the SCIF, and I was thinking ahead to my first trip to the toilets on my own (and hopefully back!), so I asked what the combination was.
+My tour guide had worked the cipherlock to get us into the SCIF, and I was thinking ahead to my first solo trip to the toilets (and hopefully back!), so I asked what the combination was.

 "Oh, it's 'FACTORY'", he said.